w3c/wptserve/docs/router.rst

   /resources/{name}.html

-The groups, including anything that matches a `*` are avaliable in the request object through the `route_match` property.
+The groups, including anything that matches a `*` are available in the request object through the `route_match` property.
 This is a dictionary mapping the group names, and any match for `*` to the matching part of the route.
 For exmple, given a route::